CrocoFactory/sensei/docs/learn/user_guide/params_response.md

            city: str
        ```

 3) And unpack `{"name":  "alex", "id":  1, "city":  "Manchester"}` to `User`.
-As a result you will have `User` object.
+As a result, you will have a `User` object.
        ```python
        User(id=1, name='alex', city='Manchester')
        ```

-The algorithm above is what Sensei does, when you provide `<BaseModel>` response type.
+The algorithm above is what Sensei does when you provide a `<BaseModel>` response type.

 /// info
-Here `<BaseModel>` is a placeholder, that should be substituted by class name of model, inherited from `BaseModel`.
+Here `<BaseModel>` is a placeholder, that should be substituted by the class name of the model, inherited from `BaseModel`.
 ///

-This response type is better than `dict`, because validations of `BaseModel` are
+This response type is better than `dict` because validations of `BaseModel` are
 performed.
 But unlike `dict`, this type can't be used for automatic header extraction.